Counselling

 Connaught

-Sexual Health West (Formally AIDS West) Is A Voluntary Organisation Primarily Funded By HSE West.
 They offer the highest quality care and support to those affected by HIV/AIDS/STIs and to those worried about their sexual health.
 They also offer information and education on all aspects of sexual health.
-Find out more about their Sexual Health West’s Support Services.
+Find out more about their sexual health west support service.

 Munster

-Sexual Health Centre Cork
+Sexual health Centre logo

 Sexual Health Centre Cork offer the services of a dedicated Sexual Health Advisor to members of LGBTQIA+ community.
 Aaron O’Sullivan provides sexual health advice and support in an understanding and warm environment, on a wide range of matters such as healthy relationships, sexuality, sexual dysfunction, gender and sexual identity.